UCL/rsd-engineeringcourse/session10/08performance.md

 ```

 <!--
 Reminder about the importance of tests, which most people completing the exercise neglected.
-Also, if refactoring, keep the original functionality.
-Still need to plot.
-Still need to be able to run.
 -->

 ### Write tests

 Before thinking about performance, we'll update our tests.
-Our boids should exhibit the following behaviour:
+A flock of boids should exhibit the following behaviour:

 * fly towards the centre of a flock
 * fly away from nearby boids